duncanjbrown/degree_inference/README.md

   `CAHData`)
 - the original HECoS \> CAH mapping which exhaustively lists "official" degrees
-- 2000 rows of mappings from "unofficial" degrees, produced by GPT-4
+- 4000 rows of mappings from "unofficial" degrees, produced by GPT-4

-To generate more GPT data, run `python app.py gpt`.
+To generate more GPT data, run `python app.py gpt --count 4000`.

 ### Todo